mykelalvis/FATESRD/fate-srd.com/fate-core/Playing the Game/What To Do During Play.md

 >
 > The third defender gets a Mediocre (+0) as well, taking a single point of stress.
 Amanda checks his lone stress box and describes him sacrificing his shield to deflect the blast.

-Attacking a whole zone or everyone in a scene is something you're going to have to judge by circumstance, like any other stretch [[fate-core#Judging the Use of Skills and Stunts|use of a skill]].
+[[Attack]]ing a whole zone or everyone in a scene is something you're going to have to judge by circumstance, like any other stretch [[fate-core#Judging the Use of Skills and Stunts|use of a skill]].
 Depending on the circumstances of your setting, this might be a totally normal thing to do (for example, because everyone uses grenades and explosives), it might be impossible, or it might require a stunt.
-As long as you can justify it, you don't need to apply any special rules---you roll for the attack, and everyone in the zone defends as normal.
-Depending on the circumstances, you may even have to defend against your own roll, if you're in the same zone as the attack!
+As long as you can justify it, you don't need to apply any special rules---you roll for the attack, and everyone in the zone [[defend]]s as normal.
+Depending on the circumstances, you may even have to [[defend]] against your own roll, if you're in the same zone as the [[attack]]!

 ### Compels and Multiple Targets

-Just a quick note: players who want to compel their way out of a conflict don't get a free lunch on affecting multiple targets, whether it's one aspect or several that justify the compel.
+Just a quick note: players who want to [[compel]] their way out of a [[conflict]] don't get a free lunch on affecting multiple targets, whether it's one [[aspect]] or several that justify the [[compel]].
 A player must spend one [[fate point]] for each target they wish to compel.

 One [[fate point]] compels one individual, period.

 ### Environmental Hazards

-Not every participant in a conflict is another PC or NPC.
+Not every participant in a [[conflict]] is another PC or NPC.
 Plenty of things without self-awareness can potentially threaten PCs or keep them from their goals, whether it's a natural disaster, a cunning mechanical trap, or high-tech automated security.

 So, what do you do when the PCs go up against something that isn't a character?

 Simple: treat it as a character.
-(This is the Bronze Rule of Fate: You can treat everything like a character.
+(This is [[the Bronze Rule]] of Fate: You can treat everything like a character.
 There are a lot of different ways to work with that in the [[Extras]] section, but let's stay on topic for now.)

 - Is the hazard something that can harm a PC?
 Give it a skill and let it make attacks just like an opponent.
 - Is it more of a distraction or harassment than a direct threat?
 Let it create aspects.
 - Does it have sensors it can use to discover a PC's aspects?
 Give it a skill for that.

 And in return, let the PCs use their skills against the threat just like they would an opponent.
 An automated security system might be vulnerable to "attacks" from a PC's [[Burglary]] skill, or they might escape a trap by winning an [[Athletics]] [[contest|contest]].
 If it makes sense for the hazard in question to take a good deal of effort to surpass, give it a stress track and let it take a mild consequence or two.
-In other words, cleave to whatever makes narrative sense---if a fire is too big for a PC to put out, the scene should focus on avoidance or escape, and work like a [challenge](../challenges/index.html).
+In other words, cleave to whatever makes narrative sense---if a fire is too big for a PC to put out, the scene should focus on avoidance or escape, and work like a [[challenge]].

+> [!info]- Example
 > Cynere, Landon, and Zird are exploring the Caverns of Kazak-Thorn, in pursuit of one of the demonic opponents that Cynere's been so interested in lately.
 Of course, the demon princess in question doesn't appreciate being hunted by pesky adventurers and has summoned the powers of darkness to stand between our heroes and herself.
 So it goes.
 >
 > They come to the bottom floor of the cave system, only to find it full of wisps of inky darkness, writhing around snakelike and cutting off the light where they whip about.
 Zird rolls [[Lore]], and Amanda tells him that they are magical hunger spirits---not individual entities so much as pure expressions of hunger, ready to devour anything they touch.
 He throws a stone into the corridor and watches the tendrils turn it to ash.